WalletHub, Financial Company

 - Credit card APRs usually are variable but can be fixed in some cases.
 A fixed APR does not fluctuate with changes to an index such as the prime rate.
 A variable APR changes as the prime rate or other index changes.

 - If you don’t carry a balance from month to month, you won’t pay any interest.
-But if you don’t pay in full by your due date, you will owe interest on the remaining balance after that day.
+But if you don’t pay in full by your due date (or by the due date following your 0% introductory period), you will owe interest on the remaining balance after that day.
 You will also owe interest right away on cash advances.
 On balance transfers, interest accrues right away or after any 0% introductory APR ends.

 - Credit card interest compounds daily.
 Each day that you have a balance, more interest is added.
 And you pay interest on both the original balance and all previous interest.

 You can see your interest rate on your credit card statement, listed under APR.
 But your statement will include several APRs other than the rate for standard purchases.
 Expect to see annualized rates for balance transfers and for cash advances.
 There may also be a penalty APR, a rate you’re charged if don’t make at least the minimum payment by the due date.
-Credit card issuers can change your APR for pretty much any reason.
-But if they do, they’re required to let you know 45 days in advance.
+Credit card issuers can change your APR for pretty much any reason once your account has been open for at least 12 months.
+But if they do, they’re required to let you know 45 days in advance and the rate increase can only apply to purchases made 14 days after the notice was sent.

 If you’re wondering how much interest you’ll pay each month, you’ll need to know the Daily Periodic Rate (DPR).
 Divide the APR by 365, the number of days in a year.
 Multiply that figure by the number of days in the billing cycle.
 You can also use WalletHub’s credit card interest calculator.